LioujyLab/LioujyLab.github.io/index.markdown

 ---

 ## Get Involved
 Want to collaborate or learn more about our lab?
-[Contact Us](/contact/)!
+Contact Us at lioujy.lab@gmail.com !